Visa for IT professionals

 EU Blue Card for IT specialists

-• Concrete job offer
+- Concrete job offer

-• Three years of professional experience in the past seven years
+- Three years of professional experience in the past seven years

-• Demonstrable theoretical knowledge
+- Demonstrable theoretical knowledge

-First of all, there must be a specific job offer in the IT sector.
-The salary offered must be at least EUR 41,041.80 gross per year, i.e. it must meet the salary threshold for so-called shortage occupations, which are in particularly high demand.
+First, there must be a concrete job offer in the IT sector.
+The offered salary must be at least€45,934.20gross per year, i.e., meet the salary threshold for so-called shortage occupations that are in high demand.

 In addition, applicants must have gained at least three years of professional experience in the field in which they wish to work in Germany in the past seven years.